Steps to create your First POD in Google Kubernetes

 • Save and close the file.

-Note: Make sure that manifest will be on right YAML format.
+Note: Make sure that the manifest will be on right YAML format.
 Or else, it will show the error during POD deployment.

 kubectl create -f pod.yml

-• We can get the pods status using the below command.
+• We can get the PODs status using the below command.

 kubectl get pods